Church Fathers

-In the Eastern Orthodox Church, three of them (Basil of Caesarea, Gregory of Nazianzus and John Chrysostom) are honored as the "Three Holy Hierarchs".

 Apostolic Fathers

 The Apostolic Fathers were Christian theologians who lived in the 1st and 2nd centuries AD, who are believed to have personally known some of the Twelve Apostles, or to have been significantly influenced by them.
 Their writings, though popular in Early Christianity, were ultimately not included in the canon of the New Testament once it reached its final form.
 Many of the writings derive from the same time period and geographical location as other works of early Christian literature that did come to be part of the New Testament, and some of the writings found among the Apostolic Fathers' seem to have been just as highly regarded as some of the writings that became the New Testament.
 The first three, Clement, Ignatius, and Polycarp, are considered the chief ones.

 Clement of Rome

+Clement of Rome (also known as Pope Clement I) was a late 1st-century bishop of Rome who, according to Tertullian, was ordained by Saint Peter.
+According to Irenaeus, Clement was the fourth bishop of Rome after Anacletus.
+Eusebius described him as the "co-laborer" of Paul and identified him with the Clement mentioned in Philippians 4:3.